rsvim/rfc/1-TUI/1-Widget.md

 - Children will be destroyed when their parent is.
 - A node has two coordinate systems: relative and absolute.
 The relative coordinate is based on its parent, the absolute coordinate is based on the terminal device.
-- Children are displayed inside their parent's geomtric shape, clipped by their boundaries.
-While the logical shape can still be infinite on the imaginary canvas.
+- Children are displayed inside their parent's geometric shape, clipped by parent boundaries.
+While the logical shape can be infinite on the imaginary canvas.
 - Children always have higher priority over their parent to display.
 While Z-index arranges the display priority when multiple children overlap on each other, for children under the same parent, higher Z-index has higher priority to display.
-- Common attributes of children are implicitly inherited from their parent, for example `visible` and `enabled`, unless they are been explicitly been changed.
+- Common attributes of children are implicitly inherited from their parent, for example `visible` and `enabled`, unless they are been explicitly changed.

 ## Coordinate System